-Twenty years ago, I was given a box of miscellaneous cemetery photos.
+Almost 30 years ago, I received a box of miscellaneous cemetery photos.
 They had been taken by my best friend’s husband over the course of his travels around the Americas.
 Blair was 28 years old and dying of AIDS.
 He wanted to know his photos had a good home.

-I decided to put together a book that would feature those photos.
-Initially, I was going to write all the text, but as I talked to people about the project, everyone seemed to have a cemetery story to tell.
+I decided to put together a book to feature Blair’s photos.
+I planned initially to write all the text, but as I talked to people about the project, everyone seemed to have a cemetery story they were eager to tell.

 The book title expanded from Death’s Garden to Death’s Garden: Relationships with Cemeteries.
-I was thrilled to discover that people I knew — even complete strangers — all had a graveyard they’d connected with, either because a family member was buried there, or because they’d visited it on vacation, or because they’d grown up in a house near it, or for a whole bouquet of…
+I was thrilled to discover that people — people I knew, even complete strangers — all had a graveyard they’d connected with, either because family members were buried there, or because they’d visited it on vacation, or because they’d grown up in a house near it, or for a whole bouquet of other reasons.